Royal Osteoporosis Society (ROS) osteoporosis risk checker – frequently asked questions

 I think I might have osteoporosis.
 What should I do?

 If you’re worried about your bone health and think you might be at risk of osteoporosis and broken bones, it’s important to talk to your GP.
 They can assess your bone health and talk to you about helpful lifestyle changes.
-They can also talk to you about bone-strengthening drug treatments, if you need one, or refer you for further tests.
+They can also talk to you about bone-strengthening medicines, if you need one, or refer you for further tests.

 I don’t understand my results.